 - A statement that explains your management and industry experience

-- Verification of your ability to make a down payment
+- Proof of your ability to make a down payment

 - A copy of the business sale contract that proves your intention to acquire the business you’re financing

 - A third-party valuation of the business